-Indiana has three (3) permanent and two (2) portable Performance Based Brake Testers (PBBT) and two (2) of the PBBT"s have been purchased from previous FMCSA grants.
-Of the five (5) PBBT's, one fixed brake tester at the Terre Haute scales is still broken and needing to be replaced.
-The two (2) portable PBBT's are not reliable and inspectors do not want to use them due to the amount of time invested in obtaining the PBBT and setting it up and it not work properly.
-We have renewed our maintenance contact and are currently planing on having only two inspectors that will operate each portable PBBT machine in hopes that these inspectors will know the ins and outs of the machine that they are operating.
-We intend to conduct at a minimum of 16 portable PBBT details a year and hope that this new strategy will increase the inspectors confidence, in turn increase the use of both portable PBBt's.
+Enter the title of your State-Identified Objective.
+Performance Based Break Testers grants.
+Of the five (5) PBBT's, two (2) portable PBBT's have not been the most reliable and inspectors do not want to use them due to the amount of time invested in obtaining the PBBT and setting them up and they do not work properly.
+We intend to conduct at a minimum of 16 portable PBBT details a year and plan on replacing our old portable PBBT's with new ones.
+Replacing the old portable PBBT's, we hope that this new strategy will increase the inspectors confidence in the technology, in turn increase the use of the portable PBBt's.
 Indiana has seen some success in the past with the use of this technology and hope will can continue to build off that success using our new strategy.